shahidkarimi/Aurelia-and-Yahoo-Weather-App/README.md

   ```shell
   gulp watch
   ```
 7. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
-You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.

-> The Skeleton App uses [BrowserSync](http://www.browsersync.io/) for automated page refreshes on code/markup changes concurrently across multiple browsers.
-If you prefer to disable the mirroring feature set the [ghostMode option](http://www.browsersync.io/docs/options/#option-ghostMode) to false
+8. Make sure the `weather.php` file is running.
+You may need a webserver for this.